radixon/UnitTest/README.md

  of at least one of the chosen numbers is different.

 The test cases are generated such that the number of unique combinations that sum up to target is less than 150 combinations for the given input.

+# Combination Sum II

+Given a collection of candidate numbers (candidates) and a target number (target), find all unique combinations in candidates where the candidate numbers sum to target.

+Each number in candidates may only be used once in the combination.

+Note: The solution set must not contain duplicate combinations.